DFE-Digital/publish-teacher-training/guides/adr/0012-formalize-accredited-provider-relationships.md

 ### 1. Leave the relationships as they are

-A training provider stores their accredited provider relationships in a serialized json column called `accredited_provider_enrichments`.
+A training provider stores their accredited provider relationships in a serialized JSON column called `accredited_provider_enrichments`.
 The primary key is stored as a property in this serialized string.
 This columns is of type `jsonb` but the json type of the value is `string`, not `object` using a key that is outdated and misleading `'UcasProviderCode'`.

 ```
 manage_courses_backend_development=# select jsonb_typeof(accrediting_provider_enrichments) from provider limit 1;